A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 For a binary mixture, Eq.~(\ref{eqn:rhochange1}) is simplified to

-where \(\bar{v}\) is the mixture molar volume and \(W_1\) and \(W_2\) are the molecular weights of species 1 and species 2, respectively.
-All coefficients are evaluated at constant pressure and at time \(n\)+1, although it is not shown for the sake of a simpler notation.
-The thermodynamic partial derivatives that appear in Eq.~(\ref{eqn:rhochange2}) are obtained using the thermodynamic model described in Section~\ref{sec:thermo}.
-Detailed expressions are available in Davis et al.~\cite{davis2019development}.
+where \(\bar{v}\) is the mixture molar volume and \(W_O\) and \(W_F\) are the molecular weights of the oxidizer species and the fuel species, respectively.
+All coefficients are evaluated at constant pressure and at time \(n\)+1, although it is not shown for a simpler notation.
+The thermodynamic partial derivatives that appear in Eq.~(\ref{eqn:rhochange2}) are obtained using the thermodynamic model described in Appendix~\ref{apn:thermo}.
+Detailed expressions to evaluate these thermodynamic terms are available in Davis et al.~\cite{davis2019development}.
 Eq.~(\ref{eqn:rhochange2}) is only evaluated at single-phase cells once the interface location and the scalar fields have been updated in time.
-The material derivatives \(\frac{Dh}{Dt}^{n+1}\) and \(\frac{DY_1}{Dt}^{n+1}\) are computed using the RHS of the non-conservative governing equations, Eqs.~(\ref{eqn:spcont_disc}) and~(\ref{eqn:energy_disc}), respectively.
+The material derivatives \(Dh/Dt\) and \(DY_O/Dt\) are obtained from the solution of the respective non-conservative governing equations, Eqs.~(\ref{eqn:spcont_disc}) and~(\ref{eqn:energy_disc}).
+At interface cells, a similar evaluation of \(-\frac{1}{\rho}\frac{D\rho}{Dt} \) is not straightforward, especially for the phase occupying less volume.

-At interface cells, a similar evaluation of \(-\frac{1}{\rho}\frac{D\rho}{Dt} \) is not as straightforward as in the other cells, especially for the phase occupying less volume.
-Moreover, notice that each fluid compressibility can be associated to the divergence of phase-wise velocities (i.e., \(\nabla\cdot\vec{u}_g=-\frac{1}{\rho_g}\frac{D\rho_g}{Dt}\) and \(\nabla\cdot\vec{u}_l=-\frac{1}{\rho_l}\frac{D\rho_l}{Dt}\)).
-Therefore, knowing the divergence of each phase-wise velocity in a narrow band of cells around the interface (including the interface cells) is necessary to determine the phase-wise velocities used in the VOF advection algorithm and in the governing equations, as well as the one-fluid velocity divergence from Eq.~(\ref{eqn:divnewtime}) used to solve the pressure-velocity coupling.
-To do so, the phase-wise velocity divergences are extrapolated from the real phase to a ghost region across the interface.
+Note that each fluid compressibility can be associated with the divergence of phase-wise velocities (i.e., \(\nabla\cdot\vec{u}_g=-\frac{1}{\rho_g}\frac{D\rho_g}{Dt}\) and \(\nabla\cdot\vec{u}_l=-\frac{1}{\rho_l}\frac{D\rho_l}{Dt}\)).
+Therefore, knowing the divergence of each phase-wise velocity in a narrow band of cells around the interface, including the interface cells, is necessary to determine the phase-wise velocities used in the VOF advection algorithm and in the governing equations, as well as the one-fluid velocity divergence from Eq.~(\ref{eqn:divnewtime}) used to solve the pressure-velocity coupling.
+To do so, the phase-wise velocity divergences are extrapolated from the real phase into a thin ghost region across the interface.